LetsPlayNow/LetsPlayNow.github.io/cv.en.md

 Familiar with basic models, methods и features of machine learning "with teacher".
 I work with Python & scikit-learn.

+Now I almost completed Deep Learning course on Udacity (ud730).
+Thanks to this course, I familiar at the basic level with neural networks concepts and able to build and train one.

 ### Computer Vision
 I Worked with the [Stereo Matching method](http://skillcounter.blogspot.ru/2015/08/point-cloud-from-pair-of-images-with.html).